DeeMetuso/Java/README.md

 Consequently, it is necessary to explicitly declare (specify) the variable's type before utilizing it.
 There are 2 data types : primitive and non-primitive (reference) data types

+-- Activity: Describe casting in Java

+There are 2 types of casting in Java
+Widening:
+This involves converting a smaller data type to a larger data type.
+This happens automatically as Java supports widening casting implicitly.
+For e.g.
+int intValue = 5;
+double doubleValue = intValue
+Narrowing:
+It involves converting a larger data type to a smaller data type.
+This requires explicit casting, as it may result in data loss.
+For e.g.
+double doubleValue = 5.67;
+int intValue = (int) doubleValue

 # Operators

 Java has the following operators: